Polish opposition leader Tusk declares win after exit poll shows ruling conservatives lose majority - The Boston Globe

 The fate of Poland's relationship with Ukraine was also at stake.
 The Confederation party campaigned on an anti-Ukraine message, accusing the country of lacking gratitude to Poland for its help in Russia's war.
 Its poor showing will be a relief for Kyiv.

-Around 29 million Poles from age 18 were eligible to vote.
-They chose 460 members of the lower house, or Sejm, and 100 for the Senate for four-year terms.

-A referendum on migration, the retirement age, and other issues was held simultaneously.
-Some government opponents called on voters to boycott the referendum.
+A referendum on migration, the retirement age and other issues was held simultaneously.
+Some government opponents called on voters to boycott the referendum, saying it was an attempt by the government to galvanize its supporters.
+Many voters were seen refusing to take part in the referendum and the exit poll pegged participation at 40%, which meant the results would not be legally binding.

-More than 31,000 voting stations operated across Poland, while there were more than 400 voting stations abroad.
-In a sign of the emotions generated by the vote, more than 600,000 Poles registered to vote abroad.
+Associated Press journalists Kwiyeon Ha, Pietro De Cristofaro and Rafal Niedzielski contributed to this report.